Dmitrii-8/FINAL-PROJECT-FOR-TEST-AUTOMATION-PJ-04-/README.md

 ## Description of files  📝
-* **autotests_rostelecom.py contains web interface tests for Rostelecom.
+* **autotests_rostelecom.py contains web interface tests for Rostelecom**

-* **conftest.py stores all the necessary code to detect failed test cases and take a screenshot if any test fails.
+* **conftest.py stores all the necessary code to detect failed test cases and take a screenshot if any test fails**

-* **requirements.txt short list of requirements
+* **requirements.txt short list of requirements**
 ### In the page folder:
-   * *auth_page.py authorization page for working with autotests
+   * *auth_page.py authorization page for working with autotests*
-   * *base.py contains a Python implementation of the PageObject template
+   * *base.py contains a Python implementation of the PageObject template*
-   * *pages/elements.py contains a helper class for defining web elements in web pages
+   * *pages/elements.py contains a helper class for defining web elements in web pages*
-   * *registration_page.py is the registration page for working with autotests
+   * *registration_page.py is the registration page for working with autotests*
 ------
 ## Description of autotests :memo:
 ### Test-Case №1